 Brandon, Chris, Sawaka and her friends.

-The dishes on the table all have their own meanings (except for the nachos), I can't remember 'em all, but soba is supposed to signify the wishing for a happy long life.
+The dishes on the table all have their own meanings (except for the nachos, ha).
+I can't remember them all, but soba is supposed to signify the wishing for a happy long life or something, I think?
 (Eat more soba™)

 We made our way to Meiji Shrine a short while after dinner for hatsumode, the first shrine visit of the new year.

-It was an extremely beautiful experience, and the first time I can recall actually spending new year's with friends.
-I was happy, so thank you my dears for the wonderful company, may 2010 be full of wonders. <3
+It was such a beautiful experience, and actually also the first time I've spent a New Year's celebration with friends.
+I was so happy, thank you everyone for the wonderful company, may 2010 be full of wonders~! <3